- Prayer and Worship

 May 3, 2018: The modified Revised Grail Psalms are confirmed by the Holy See.

 June 11, 2015: The USCCB approves new translations of the Old and New Testament canticles.
 Prepared by Conception Abbey, these canticles are rendered in the same "sprung rhythm" as the Revised Grail Psalms.

-As of early 2018, the Old and New Testament canticles are awaiting confirmation by the Holy See.
+May 3, 2018: The Old and New Testament canticles are confirmed by the Holy See.

 The various readings from Scripture will be taken from the latest edition of the New American Bible.
 A separate project currently underway will lead to the eventual approval and confirmation of a "liturgical Bible," that is, a sole translation of the Bible that will be used in liturgical books and available for devotional study by the faithful.
 The liturgical Bible will be based on the New American Bible, Revised Edition.
 The goal is for this project to be completed around the same time as the Liturgy of the Hours.

 The International Commission on English in the Liturgy (ICEL) has begun work on translating from the Latin or revising the English translation from the Latin of other elements of the Liturgy of the Hours, namely:

 Many of the nearly 300 Latin hymns, some dating back to the early centuries of the Church, have never had an official English translation.
 Concluding its work in 2019, ICEL has translated all of these hymns in a manner that is faithful to the Latin that is both metrical and able to be chanted.

 The current English translation of the intercessions (as well as many of the original Latin preces) are not consistent in style or vocabulary.
 ICEL is working to render the Latin preces in a more consistent manner, while also bringing out more of the scriptural imagery latent in the Latin.

 In the revised edition of the Latin Liturgia Horarum (promulgated in 1985), the Church expanded the antiphons used for the Gospel Canticles for Morning and Evening Prayer to match the three-year Lectionary cycle of Sunday Gospel readings.
 The new antiphons have never been translated into English.
 ICEL completed its translation work for this portion in 2017.